canonical/lxd/doc/security.md

 To revoke trust to a client its certificate can be removed with `lxc config trust remove FINGERPRINT`.

-## Password prompt
+## Password prompt with TLS authentication
-To establish a new trust relationship, a password must be set on the server and send by the client when adding itself.
+To establish a new trust relationship when not already setup by the administrator, a password must be set on the server and sent by the client when adding itself.

 A remote add operation should therefore go like this: